corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 | Ledger-native coin | Fungible  | non-evolvable | On-ledger asset  |
 | Diamonds | Non-Fungible | Evolvable | Off-ledger asset |

+## Create tokens using the Token SDK

+When you know what kind of token you want to introduce into the network, you can start defining it.
+The requirements for each token depend on whether it is fungible, and whether it can evolve over time.

+Use the list below to understand what needs to be included in the token you want to create.

 ### `Tokentype` - the units of a token

 A `TokenType` defines the unit of your token.

 To create a new `TokenType`, you must give it:

 * An identifier, like USD.
 * Fractional digits to define how much it can be broken down by.
 USD has two fractional digits because the smallest possible unit is 0.01 USD (a cent).